 |Examples include hedge funds, pension funds, asset management firms, etc.,||Examples include investment banks, brokerages, advisories, etc.|

 |A major part of their work is selecting which companies to buy or sell||A major part of their work is to prepare in-depth research material to convince buy-side people to make a decision|

 Scope of Equity Research

-The main aim of equity research is to analyze the market trend and observe how it is affecting companies’ earnings and their stock value.
+The main aim of this research is to analyze the market trend.
+And observe how it is affecting companies’ earnings and their stock value.
 It focuses on a particular stock or a sector as a whole and captures all the information of the stock (or companies in a sector).
-It includes a review of its historical financial performance, forecast of its future financial performance along with supporting arguments for the estimates and finally a recommendation whether to buy or sell the stock.
+It includes a review of its historical financial performance, a forecast of its future financial performance, supporting arguments for the estimates, and finally, a recommendation on whether to buy or sell the stock.
 Sell-side firms usually produce such detailed reports.

 Broadly, topics covered in an equity research report are: